 On the return journey from Prague to Belgium, European Sleeper will keep stopping at Berlin Ost and Berlin Hauptbahnhof.

-Due to planned engineering works, the Eurocity Direct (Brussels-Amsterdam) will only operate between Bruxelles-Midi/Brussel-Zuid and Rotterdam Central on Saturday 26 and Sunday 27 July 2025 included.
+Due to planned engineering works, the Eurocity Direct (Brussels-Amsterdam) most Eurocity Direct trains will only operate between Bruxelles-Midi/Brussel-Zuid and Rotterdam Central on Saturday 16 and Sunday 17 August 2025 included.

 Passengers to Schiphol-Airport and Amsterdam can change trains in Breda or Rotterdam and use NS trains (Dutch Railways) to their final destination with their current ticket.